At first, I convinced myself that I was okay, but as the months went by I could feel myself coming apart.

 The impact therapy has had on my life is immeasurable.
 I can talk about what happened, which allows me to support other women struggling with similar experiences.
 I always refer them to Safe Connections.
 With so many survivors stepping forward right now through the #MeToo movement, Safe Connections is even more vital.
 I am very proud of all who have the courage to share their stories, and I feel deeply for those who remain silent.

 So, yes #MeToo!
-I want you to know that because of Safe Connections, I am not damaged or traumatized.
+Because of Safe Connections, I am not damaged or traumatized.
 I am strong and capable.
 I was worth saving.
-I appreciate my life, and I take pride in the work I do—work that I never would have accomplished without my time at Safe Connections.
+Also, I appreciate my life, and I take pride in the work I do—work that I never would have accomplished without my time at Safe Connections.

 Life is so much better for me now.
 I feel like I’ve come out on the other side, stronger after the hard work of reclaiming my life.
 Please join me in making a year-end donation to Safe Connections.
 Your support will provide life-changing, life-saving services for another survivor in need.
 This can be the difference between life and death.
 I know it was for me.